mthon/mirlo/README.md

 PhyML using the best model.
 PhyML also computes SH-like support values for each branch.

-1. run evaluate_trees.py computes the average SH-like support value for each tree and prints to stdout. the output is tab separated and contains the
+1. run evaluate_trees.py This step computes the average SH-like support value for each tree and prints to stdout. the output is tab separated and contains the
 following: the tree file name, the average SH-like support value, the minimum support value, a space separated list of all the support values in the tree.